chasedehan/chasedehan/README.md

 ### Hi there 👋

+I'm currently at Tesorio, where I lead all Data Science, Machine Learning, and Analytics capabilities.

+Some things that get me stoked:
+- Python (particularly list comprehensions)
+- AutoML
+- Vim

 <!--
 **chasedehan/chasedehan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.